roopekaaronen/starter-academic/content/publication/bodymeasure/index.md

 # Publication name and optional abbreviated publication name.
 publication: In *OSF Preprints*

-abstract: This article documents the use of body-based units in 186 cultures, and discusses the role of body-based measurement systems in cultural and technological evolution.
+abstract: This article documents the use of body-based units of measure in 186 cultures, and discusses the role of body-based measurement systems in cultural and technological evolution.

 # Summary.
 An optional shortened abstract.
 summary: